sterchelen/sterchelen.github.io/about/index.md

 * I was used to do **rock climbing** before having two childs
 * I am used to **drinking coffee** to keep me awake :baby: :baby:

+## Human languages
+My mother tongue is french.
+I read and write english fluently.
+I speak in an intermediate way, living in France is not a great help.

 ## Software preferences
 ### Tools
 I try to use small tools, that follow the KISS[^1] principle.